bensontrent/example-company-website-gatsby-sanity-combo/README.md

 # Deploy the Sanity Studio to *.sanity.studio
 npm run sanity-deploy

-# Build & deploy to Zeit's Now
+# Build & deploy to Zeit's Now.
+Remember to set `basePath` to "/studio" in sanity.json
 npm run now-deploy
 ```

 > **Deploy on Netlify:** If you want to deploy the Gatsby site to Netlify we added a netlify.toml config for you.
 >
 > Fork or clone the example to your GitHub account.
 After adding your repo to Netlify you’ll get automatic builds & deploys when pushing to master.
-You can also add a [webhook](link-to-the-doc) to get deploys on content changes.
+You can also add a [webhook](https://www.sanity.io/docs/webhooks) to get deploys on content changes.

 ## Contributing